LeivoSepp/Lesson2-HelloBlinkyRedGreen/README.md

 while(true) tells to code, that "run forewer everything which inside of me".

 # #1 Method to blink LEDs, using IF-ELSE statement

-a) check green LED status, is it on or off?
+1. check green LED status, is it on or off?
-b) if green LED is ON (GpioPinValue.High)
+2. if green LED is ON (GpioPinValue.High)
-	b1) turn green LED OFF
+	1. turn green LED OFF
-	b2) turn red LED ON
+	2. turn red LED ON
-c) jump over else and wait 1 second (1000 ms)
+3. jump over else and wait 1 second (1000 ms)
-d) start again checking green LED statuses
+4. start again checking green LED statuses
-e) now green LED is OFF, so code will jump to ELSE
+5. now green LED is OFF, so code will jump to ELSE
-	e1) turn green LED ON
+	1. turn green LED ON
-	e2) turn red LED OFF
+	2. turn red LED OFF

 Code wait again 1 second and jumps to start.
 ```c#